iamreiyn/uif-discord-plugin/README.md

 ### UIF Discord Rich Presence Plugin
-UIF server San Andreas Multiplayer rich presence plugin powered by Lua and moonloader.<br>
+UIF server San Andreas Multiplayer rich presence plugin powered by Lua and Moonloader.<br>
-This repository is archived and is no more being maintained by me, feel free to create your own and edit as you wish.
+This repository is <b>archived</b> and is no more being maintained by me, feel free to fork your own and edit as you wish.<br><br>
+If you have any questions related to this plugin then feel free to contact me on Discord (<b>@renisal</b>)
 #
 ### Requirements
 - [ASI Loader](https://www.gtagarage.com/mods/show.php?id=21709)